Trades juice up arms race in deep Metropolitan Division

 Washington and Pittsburgh each spent only a third-round pick to get a veteran looking to win the Stanley Cup for the first time.
 Kovalchuk joins a potent attack led by fellow Russians Alex Ovechkin and Evgeny Kuznetsov, and Marleau will be a sentimental favorite with Sidney Crosby and the Penguins.

 Carolina paid the price of two roster players and two prospects for Trocheck, who has two more years left on his contract.
-Hurricanes GM Don Waddell said the former Florida Panthers forward ''brings elements of skill and competitiveness that fit the mold of the style we want to play.''
+Then, the Hurricanes strengthened their blue line amid injuries to Dougie Hamilton and Brett Pesce by getting Skjei and Vatanen.

+GM Chuck Fletcher said the Flyers ”stuck to our plan” amid all the moves around the division.

 Forwards Derek Grant and Nate Thompson are perfect for the Flyers’ mold as big, tough competitors who provide some needed depth.
 With Pageau’s price tag set so high, Philadelphia gave up only two fifth-round picks and a prospect to solve their need for centers and add size.